Skip to main content

 Version Compatibility Notes

-• Custom Compiled Firmware: Except for pre-configured custom devices, all self-compiled firmware must match the Klipper version on the host.
+• Custom Compiled Firmware: Except for pre-configured custom devices, all self-compiled firmware must match the host Klipper version.

-• Fly-FAST System: The firmware version for FAST systems aligns with the system version.
-The compiled Klipper firmware also matches the system version.
+• Fly-FAST System: The firmware version for FAST systems matches the system version; the compiled Klipper firmware corresponds to the system version.

-• Consequences of Version Mismatch: Different firmware versions may cause functional issues, communication failures, or system instability.
+• Consequences of Version Mismatch: Mismatched firmware versions can cause functional abnormalities, communication failures, or system instability.

 Verification Points:

-• If versions don't match, re-flash the corresponding firmware.
+• If versions do not match, the corresponding firmware needs to be re-flashed.

-Once all MCUs are confirmed to be connected properly, restore the original configuration file and update the MCU configurations:
+After confirming all MCU connections are normal, restore the original configuration file and update the MCU configuration:

 1. Delete the Current Configuration File

-• In the configuration file management interface, locate and delete the current printer.cfg file.
+• In the configuration file management interface, find and delete the current printer.cfg file.

 2. Restore the Backup Configuration